LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

 ### Delete a knowledge base

 Deleting a knowledge base is a non-recoverable action, so be certain about doing so before taking this action.

+{: .important}
+Ensure the knowledge base isn't being used in any [Knowledge Base integrations](conversation-builder-integrations-knowledge-base-integrations.html) before you delete it.

 **To delete a knowledge base**
 1. Open the knowledge base, and click <img style="width:25px" src="img/ConvoBuilder/icon_kb_settings.png"> (Knowledge Base Menu icon) in the lower-right corner.